Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/what-headers-should-i-add-to-my-hotel-x-requests.md

 Sit back and enjoy the enhanced performance!

 :::tip
-Don't forget to explore our [Hotel-X API Schema and Playground](https://api.travelgatex.com/playground) for comprehensive details and additional Documentation!🚀
+Don't forget to explore our [Playground](/playground) for comprehensive details and additional Documentation!🚀
 :::